Deprecation

 );

-• Last but not least, every deprecation should be documented in the corresponding upgrade.txt files at least once but, ideally, both on the initial/immediate deprecation and also on this final deprecation/removal.
+- Last but not least, every deprecation should be documented in an upgrade note at least once but, ideally, both on the initial/immediate deprecation and also on this final deprecation/removal.

 Parameters deprecation